 Sore Muscles Neck, Face, & Shoulders

 Besides your jaw joints, TMJ disorder can also affect your jaw muscles and the nerves that control the movement of your bite.
 The joints in your jaw are also connected to the muscles in your neck, face, shoulders, and back.
-When TMJ disorder strikes, you may experience pain and soreness in muscles throughout these areas, in addition to pain in your jaw.
+When TMJ disorder strikes, you may experience jaw pain and soreness in muscles throughout these areas, in addition to headaches.

 Ringing in the Ears